Learning Center

 writing

-Teachers already know they are to provide students with a wide range of writing experiences.
+The standards require that students have a wide range of writing experiences.
 This includes writing about various topics, for different purposes, to diverse audiences, and in numerous genres.
-However, there is often a facet of this writing standard that is overlooked.
-Teachers are also expected to provide students with a range of time frames to execute the writing process.
-This includes providing multiple days to craft a piece and requiring a complete product to be generated within one sitting.
+However, this standard also includes teaching students how to execute the writing process within various time frames.

 CCR.W10—Write routinely over extended time frames and shorter time frames for a range of discipline-specific tasks, purposes, and audiences.

 Knowing and executing the steps of the traditional writing process is important.
-However, mastery of this standard is exhibited when students are able to adjust their writer habits to work faster or slower depending on the writing scenario.
-The ability to apply the writing process successfully within different situations is what makes students college and career-ready.
+However, mastery of this standard is exhibited when students are able to adjust their writer habits to fit the unique parameters of different writing scenarios.
+This includes working faster or slower—depending on the time frame.
+Completing the traditional writing process—or an abbreviated one.
+Composing on paper—or on a screen.
+This is the level of writer flexibility that the standards require.

 0 0 votes